 HOW CAN A CLASS ACTION HELP?

-Through a class-action lawsuit, individual consumers can collectively bring claims against large corporations who would otherwise have the upper hand.
+Through a class-action lawsuit, individual consumers can collectively bring claims against large corporations that would otherwise have the upper hand.
 A class-action lawsuit seeks to level the playing field, bringing strength to collective action to change corrupt practices.
 Though these measures do not bring immediate relief, they are a time-tested method of holding companies accountable for wrongdoing.

 TOP CONSUMERS’ RIGHTS LAW FIRM